tsenger/CCU2F/README.md

+# NEW since 18.01.2019
+With the last commits I added the cap file as well as scripts, libs and tools for easier development.
+Unfortunately I can't provide the JCOP libs which is used for KeyAgreementX.ALG_EC_SVDP_DH_PLAIN_XY in the JCOP cards.
+But since Javacard 3.0.5 the  KeyAgreement.ALG_EC_SVDP_DH_PLAIN_XY is in the standard Javacard libs.
+So if your card supports JC 3.0.5 you can easily change the code and use the standard lib.

 # FIFO CCU2F Javacard Applet
 This CCU2F JavaCard Applet is based on the [Ledger U2F Applet](https://github.com/LedgerHQ/ledger-u2f-javacard).
 I imported this applet to Eclipse with installed JCOP Tools and modified the AID of this applet to the standardized AID for FIDO NFC token (	0xA0000006472F0001).
 I also provided some example data ([Attestation Certificate and Key](u2f-javacard/U2F Example Attestation Certificate and Key Bytes.txt)) to bring this applet to run.
 The example data is sourced in the specification [FIDO U2F Raw Message Formats] (https://fidoalliance.org/specs/fido-u2f-v1.0-nfc-bt-amendment-20150514/fido-u2f-raw-message-formats.html#examples).
 This Applet was succesfully tested on JCOP v2.4.2 R3 cards.
 This implementation uses the KeyAgreementX.ALG_EC_SVDP_DH_PLAIN_XY from NXPs JCOP library for EC Point Multiplication.
 Other cards may have similar functions which can be used instead.